manrajgrover/Ideone-Solutions-Downloader/README.md

 ##FAQs

-1. Chrome doesn't automatically download Python Codes.What to do?
+####Chrome doesn't automatically download Python Codes.What to do?
-A. You can disable the enable malware protection option in Chrome while downloading and enable it back.
+You can disable the enable malware protection option in Chrome while downloading and enable it back.
 But I won't recommend it.